Danus365/redteam_playbook/docs/ai-red-team-in-practice/modeling.md

 **Model** - This is the AI model the agentic application is using, it will contain the following properties: System Prompt, Guardrails, Modality.

 **I/O** - This is the input and output interface that allows users to interact with the AI application.
 It accepts input and shows output.
-Could contain exploitable features like markdown or HTML rendering.
+Could contain exploitable features like markdown image or HTML image rendering.
 Contains the following properties - Input Features, Output Features.

 **Agent** - This is an agent that can perform specific tasks, it is connected to an application which is connected to a model.
 The agent always has a system prompt, sometimes has tools or is connected to an MCP.
 Additionally, an Agent can act as a Sub Agent so its important to map if this agent is triggered within a scope of another agent, finally an agent can have a “Human in the Loop” property where a human can or has to intervene during the agent operations.
 This entity contains the following properties: System Prompt , Tools, MCP, Scope, Human In the Loop.